 | iterable | Used with sorted().
 Accepts lists, tuples, sets, or dictionary keys. |

-Practical Examples: Python List Sorting
+Practical Examples: List Sorting

-Now that the basics are clear, let’s explore practical examples of list sorting in Python.
+Now that the basics are clear, let’s explore practical examples of List Sorting in Python.
 These examples demonstrate numeric, textual, and complex data sorting step by step.

 Example 1: Sorting Numbers in Ascending Order